Country Bread

 Ingredients

 Below are some quick-reference options for different sizes.
 You can use baker’s ratios to make any size.
-If you want to make two loaves you can double the recipe and split them at step 5 — just be aware that the ingredients will rise to 6x their original size, so you may need a very large bowl.
+If you want to make two loaves you can double the recipe and split them at step 5 — just be aware that the dough will rise to 6x its starting size.

 I use King Arthur Flour starter which you can buy online.
 It’s a 250-year-old starter that activates quickly and imparts a great flavor.
 I also highly recommend using KAF bread flour as it has a higher % protein than most bread flours, enabling more structure in your dough which results in a better crumb.